Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 Using the server network allows end-users to replace the existing IP address and encrypt the incoming/outgoing traffic.
 It sits between the end user and the website server and creates a highly encrypted tunnel.
 This tunnel receives the user request before it reaches an internet server.

-While the request is inside the tunnel, VPN replaces the actual IP address with the IP address of a different server and removes any specific personal request.
+While the request is inside the tunnel, the VPN replaces the actual IP address with the IP address of a different server and removes any specific personal request.
 This highly modified request is then forwarded to the internet.

 Now, it was one of the many outcomes of VPN implementation.